The council provides a service for residents and businesses that find their access blocked by a motorist.

 They'll arrange for a civil enforcement officer to visit the location and carry out appropriate enforcement.

-Note: We cannot issue a parking ticket to a vehicle parked in a parking bay.
+Please note: We cannot issue a parking ticket to a vehicle parked in a parking bay.
 Vehicles parked wholly within a designated parking place, or any other part of the road where parking is specifically authorised, are exempt from dropped kerb enforcement.